 Students will be taught by a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
-The team is made up primarily of Registered Nurses from different backgrounds, with expertise in their chosen field of practice/area of expertise.
+The team is made up primarily of Registered Nurses from different backgrounds, with expertise in their chosen field of practice/ area of expertise.
 Teaching is also supported by the inter-disciplinary and multiagency team when specialist knowledge is required.
 Contributions by service users, carers, and their families provides opportunity for them to share their lived experiences, with service users as appropriate having a role in the assessment process.

-Teaching is informed by research and consultancy, with 75% of permanent lecturers on the course having a Higher Education teaching qualification, with 71% Fellows of the Higher Education Academy, including 9% Senior Fellows (July 2022).
+Teaching is informed by research and consultancy, 80% of permanent lecturers in the School of Nursing and Midwifery have or are studying for a Higher Education teaching qualification, with 76% Fellows of the Higher Education Academy, including 19% Senior Fellows (February 2024).